 With these ads, you can find both buyers and sellers.
 Potential buyers will call your ad to shop around for the best offer on their property; and cash buyers and other real-estate wholesalers will call the ad to inquire about your inventory.

-Search Facebook and Google Plus for real estate wholesaling, flipping, and buy and hold groups where you’ll find real estate wholesalers and other members who have deals to pass along.
+Search Facebook for real estate wholesaling, flipping, and buy and hold groups where you’ll find real estate wholesalers and other members who have deals to pass along.
 Make sure to offer your email address and follow up with buying criteria.

 Need to build your cash buyers list fast?
 Check out this article: 34 Actionable Ways to Grow Your Cash Buyers List